palantir/witchcraft-go-server/README.md

 function can be used to retrieve the trace ID from the context.

 ### Creating new spans/trace log entries
-Use the `witchcraft.StartSpanFromContext(ctx context.Context, spanName string) (zipkin.Span, context.Context)` function
+Use the `wtracing.StartSpanFromContext` function to start a new span.
-to start a new span.
 This function will create a new span that is a child span of the span in the provided context.
 Defer the `Finish()` function of the returned span to ensure that the span is properly marked as finished (the "finish" operation will also generate a trace log entry if the span is sampled).